riyons/react-multistep-form-using-context-api/README.md

 #### Features
 * Reusable multistep form component you can call from anywhere in your React project.
+* Easy to customize Progress bar.
+* Ability to control Navigation buttons from the child components.
+(In this example, if all the products in the 'Review Order' tab are removed, the 'Next' button will be disabled.)
 * Shows how to use React Context API with simple example.
 * Shows how to manage state in functional components with React Hooks.
 * Shows how to create and reuse a component in React.
 (Multstep form)
 * Shows how to pass state values to child components using React Context API.
 * Shows how to update state through a React Consumer.
+* Reactstrap (React Bootstrap 4 components) for Styling.
+* Heroku integration for online demo.

 #### Example